bansheerubber/torquescript-interpreter/README.md

-# eggscript-interpreter
+# torquescript-interpreter
-## What is eggscript?
+## What is Torquescript?
-Eggscript is an extension of an older programming language called Torquescript.
-Programmers familiar with Torquescript are also familiar with its numerous flaws that make it difficult to develop for.
-Eggscript fixes some of these flaws, and provides developers with a similar syntax to Torquescript.
+Torquescript is an older programming language which was used for video game development in an older version of the Torque Game Engine.
+Programmers familiar with Torquescript are also familiar with its many flaws making it difficult to develop for.
+However, Torquescript has some neat ideas that make some parts of game development effortless, even with its flaws.
+Torquescript was the first programming language I learned and I carry a sort of fascination for it to this day.
+I want to make my own programming language borrowing some of Torquescript's better ideas, but first I wanted to familiarize myself with building an interpreter since I have never made one before.

-Eggscript will introduce compatibility breaking changes with Torquescript.
-Some of the breaking changes will not be interpretable by Torquescript.
-Instead, the eggscript interpreter will be needed to interpret the code.

-This repo will offer two interpreters: one for Torquescript and one for eggscript.
-The Torquescript interpreter will keep compatibility with TGE's interpreter, for better or for worse.
-The eggscript interpreter, on the other hand, will be optimized for performance so it will not suffer from the flaws of Torquescript.

-The interpreters will also eventually be designed to easily include in your own projects.
-Adding Torquescript or eggscript support to your own program should be as simple as including some libraries.

 ---
 ## Compilation:
-Requires C++17.
+Requires C++17 and `libfmt`.

 **Linux:**
 ```